 Cell Therapy

-Experiments with Cell Therapy have yielded promising results for the treatment of a Spinal Cord Injury. cells are self-renewing and possess the unique ability to ‘become’ any cell in an organism.
-Through the suitable application, cells can be turned into neurons to replace the ones lost in a spinal cord injury, thereby restoring neural function to a point where the patient recovers enough mobility and function to live a more independent life.
+Experiments with Cell Therapy have yielded promising results for the treatment of a Spinal Cord Injury.
+Autologous Bone Marrow Derived Cells are self-renewing and possess the unique ability to ‘become’ any cell in an organism.
+Through the suitable application, Autologous Bone Marrow Derived Cells can be turned into neurons to replace the ones lost in a spinal cord injury, thereby restoring neural function to a point where the patient recovers enough mobility and function to live a more independent life.

 Physical Therapy